CEO, Tiktoplus USA

 American Academy Of Cranofacial Medicine USA

 Recommended Global Dentistry Conferences

-Conferenceseries.com in collaboration with the Egyptian society of Oral Implantology invites all the participants across the globe to attend the 35th International Conference on Dentistry & Dental Marketing (Dental Marketing-2017) during October 05-06, 2017 in Las Vegas, USA.
-The relative novel nature of the conference and its relevance to the current dental market makes this summit an event to look forward to for all individuals of the dental community
+After the success of Dental Marketing-2017 in Las Vegas, Conference Series LLC Ltd invites all the participants across the globe to attend the 36th International Conference on Dentistry & Dental Marketing (Dental Marketing-2018) during October 24-25, 2018 in Boston, USA.
+The relative novel nature of the conference and its relevance to the current dental market makes this summit an event to look forward to for all individuals of the dental community.

-The theme of the Dental Marketing-2017 is “Dentistry meets Marketing”.
+The theme of the Dental Marketing-2018 is “Dentistry meets Marketing”.

 The nature of the conference is crucial to its purpose as dentists who attend the conference can not only contribute and share their research but also learn about how marketing influences their practices and implement and modernize.

 1. Oral and Maxillofacial Pathology :